-At Osborne Employment Law, we represent individuals across Illinois in unemployment appeals hearings.
+At Osborne Employment Law, we have represented hundreds of individuals across Illinois in unemployment appeals hearings.
 The Illinois Unemployment Insurance Act, 820 ILCS 405/100, et seq., is the state law that governs unemployment benefits in Illinois.
 The Act is designed as a safety net when individuals unexpectedly lose they job.
 It is in place to prevent these people from falling into poverty while seeking new employment.
 Unemployment benefits are overseen by the Illinois Department of Employment Security (“IDES”).

 The Unemployment Claims Process